Privacy and Cookies Policy

 - segmenting our prospects, clients, potential customers and policyholders;

-- combining data about your existing insurance products and services or those for which you have obtained a quote with other data held by us or the other BNP Paribas entity, in particular to speed up your on-boarding process with us;
+- combining data about your existing insurance products and services or those for which you have obtained a quote with other data held by us, in particular to speed up your on-boarding process with us;

-- matching the products and services that you already hold with us or use with other data that we hold about you (e.g. where we may identify that you have children or a pet but do not have income protection or do not have pet insurance);
+- matching the products and services that you already hold with us or use with other data that we hold about you (e.g. where we may identify that you have a pet but do not have pet insurance); and

-- consider commonalities between current clients and policyholders to identify similar individuals with the same characteristics in order to target promotional activities.
+- considering commonalities between current clients and policyholders to identify similar individuals with the same characteristics in order to target promotional activities; and

 - Research & Development ("R&D") which includes establishing statistics and models to: